 We all know that e-waste is hazardous but we don’t do anything about it.
-You know why?
-Because, we think, let others do it!
+Do you know why?
+Because we think, let others do it!
 This is exactly why Namo e-Waste came into being.
 To begin somewhere, we need everyone’s cooperation.
 Yours too!

 What Triggers the Upsurge?

 With the increasing competition, the prices of electronic gadgets have gone down and so has the quality.
-This has made the lifespan of the electronic gadgets shorter.
-They are all battery driven.
+This has made the lifespan of electronic gadgets shorter.
+They are all battery-driven.
 Some have replaceable batteries while others have the kind that has an expiry date.
-Although all of us care to buy the latest devices and gadgets to hit the market, none of us care to dispose of the no-longer used devices carefully, at home.
+Although all of us care to buy the latest devices and gadgets to hit the market, none of us care to dispose of the no-longer-used devices carefully, at home.
 Does that make us smart and hi-tech?
 You decide!

 Even businesses upgrade their systems and electronic infrastructure easily instead of getting repaired the older ones.
 They update their software but allow the discarded hardware to lie defunct and degrade, emitting harmful radiations.
-The lack of time and manpower compel them to be ignorant.
-However, it is about time the companies must realise their responsibility and the kind of harm they are causing to the planet and the future generations and move towards proper E-Waste management
+The lack of time and manpower compels them to be ignorant.
+However, it is about time the companies must realize their responsibility and the kind of harm they are causing to the planet and future generations and move towards proper E-Waste management

 E-Waste is a menace, help us regulate it!